Decawave/mynewt-dw1000-core/README.md

 ### Ranging Services (RNG)

-Ranging services binds to the MAC interface; this interfaces expose callbacks to various events within the ranging process.
+Ranging services binds to the MAC interface--this interface exposes callbacks to various events within the ranging process.
 The driver currently support the following ranging profiles;

 ### Default Config: